 More species are facing extinction than ever before.
 Zoos around the world have a responsibility to ensure the survival of species under threat by playing an active role in conservation.

 Belfast Zoo is an active member of national, European and international zoo industry bodies:

 Zoos work collaboratively on breeding programmes, education and research to help conservation efforts.

 Protecting habitats is important as they support wildlife by providing food, shelter and safety.
 The biggest threat to habitats is from humans and comes in many forms such as:

-- Farming - the increasing human population requires more food to be grown, particularly in third world countries.
+The increasing human population requires more food to be grown, particularly in Third World countries.
 Unfortunately, it’s still common to see forest fires as a way of quickly clearing land for crops, or wetlands being drained to make space for farmland.
 Rainforests are often depleted due to demand for certain timber.
 Overfishing has also affected ocean-based ecosystems.

-- Hunting – many species are still hunted and killed by humans for meat, body parts and trophy hunting.
-Although most of the trade of animal fur and bird feathers is now illegal, a substantial black market still exists.
+Many species are hunted and killed by humans for meat, body parts and trophy hunting.
+Although most of the trade of animal fur and bird feathers is illegal, a substantial black market still exists.

 One of our roles is to create a link between zoo-managed populations of endangered species and wild populations being managed in situ.
 Your donations to the zoo directly contribute to our selected in situ conservation programmes, which are listed below.

 Tenkile Conservation Alliance

 This charity aims to save tree kangaroos and the Torricelli Mountain Range in Papua New Guinea.
 It has worked with local people to introduce other protein sources and farming to reduce hunting of this species, along with many other community and cultural initiatives.